 The Compensation Committee uses its judgment and discretion in establishing compensation and strives to avoid the use of highly leveraged incentives that may drive overly risky short-term behavior on the part of executives.
 Our equity programs, combined with our executive share ownership requirements, reward long-term stock performance.
-Our contingent long-term performance awards, which may be paid out only at the end of a three-year performance period, reward longer-term financial and operating performance, and our discretionary cash bonuses reward the achievement of annual performance goals.
+In particular, our contingent performance share awards, which vest only at the end of a three-year performance period, reward longer-term financial and operating performance.